Renewal of Contract: Everything You Need to Know

 Verify that important contact information is still accurate.
 During the course of a contract, it is possible for names, titles, and positions to change.
 If there is an emergency, you should have the ability to quickly reach out to the necessary people to address the problem rather than wasting valuable time trying to locate the right individual.

 You should also check with anyone who was involved in the last review process.
 Confirm that they are still the right person you need to work with during the contract renewal.
-In the event that this person no longer handles this task, ask them to forward your request on to the new person.
+In the event that this person no longer handles this task, ask them to forward your request to the new person.

 After the review is complete, make sure the new changes have been recorded and set the new renewal date.
 If you store your contract in the cloud, you can reduce or eliminate the number of handoffs.
 Your cloud service will store every change that was made, who made the change, and when the change was made.